Attio vs. Clarify

 Clarify is an autonomous CRM that uses AI to handle meeting prep, deal creation, follow-up drafting, and field updates automatically for founder-led startups.

-ZoomInfo is an AI GTM platform built on 500M contacts and 100M companies, providing buyer intent signals, conversation intelligence, and multi-channel execution alongside CRM intelligence.
+ZoomInfo is an all-in-one AI GTM Platform built on 500M contacts and 100M companies, providing buyer intent signals, conversation intelligence, and multi-channel execution alongside CRM intelligence.
+ZoomInfo is not a CRM replacement.
+It is the intelligence layer that works alongside your CRM.

 Which platform is best for a startup with fewer than 20 employees?